AjayKMehta/setup-machine/wsl.md

     wsl install
     ```

-   It is better to specify a distribution (`wsl --list --online` to get list of available distributions):
+   It is better to specify a distribution (`wsl --list --online` to get a list of available distributions):

     ```shell
     wsl --install -d Ubuntu-24.04